luluzhou1/alinush.github.io/_includes/refs.md

 [^GGN16]: **Threshold-Optimal DSA/ECDSA Signatures and an Application to Bitcoin Wallet Security**, by Gennaro, Rosario and Goldfeder, Steven and Narayanan, Arvind, *in Applied Cryptography and Network Security*, 2016

 [^GGPR12e]: **Quadratic Span Programs and Succinct NIZKs without PCPs**, by Rosario Gennaro and Craig Gentry and Bryan Parno and Mariana Raykova, *in Cryptology ePrint Archive, Paper 2012/215*, 2012, [[URL]](https://eprint.iacr.org/2012/215)

+[^GHKplus24e]: **VRaaS}: Verifiable Randomness as a Service on Blockchains**, by Jacob Gorman and Lucjan Hanzlik and Aniket Kate and Easwar Vivek Mangipudi and Pratyay Mukherjee and Pratik Sarkar and Sri AravindaKrishnan Thyagarajan, *in Cryptology ePrint Archive, Paper 2024/957*, 2024, [[URL]](https://eprint.iacr.org/2024/957)

 [^GHL21]: **Practical Non-interactive Publicly Verifiable Secret Sharing with Thousands of Parties**, by Craig Gentry and Shai Halevi and Vadim Lyubashevsky, *in Cryptology ePrint Archive, Report 2021/1397*, 2021, [[URL]](https://ia.cr/2021/1397)